Isglad/README-Generator/SampleREADME.md

 Visit the Node.js website to download and install Node.js to your computer

  Clone the repository to your local directory

-Create a .gitignore file that includes "node_modules/"  and  " .DS_Store/" and make sure to do this before installing any npm dependencies
+ Create a .gitignore file that includes "node_modules/"  and  " .DS_Store/" and make sure to do this before installing any npm dependencies.

  Run `npm init` to include a `package.json` to your repo with required dependencies.

-Run `npm i inquirer@8.2.4` to install inquirer module
+ Run `npm i inquirer@8.2.4` to install inquirer module.

 ## Usage